AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-palettes.md

 ###:material-home-floor-3: Experiment 1: how do primary palettes compare?

 Below you can see all primary pallets from the "custom" color examples.
-Please note that all x2%, x5% (except 95%) and x7% values ​​do not belong to the original Material 3 palette, but were added by me to have more tonal steps to work with.
+Please note that all x2%, x5% (except 95%), and x7% values ​​do not belong to the original Material 3 palette, but were added by me to have more tonal steps to work with.

-Some noticable things from right to left:
+Some noticeable things from right to left:

-- Some colors have less color in the darker area's than other colors: the red/blue/magenta show more color in darker tones than yellow/lime/green/cyan.
+- Some colors have less color in the darker areas than other colors: the red/blue/magenta show more color in darker tones than yellow/lime/green/cyan.
 - There is a clear "break" visible at the 50%/60% tones: exactly the boundary between the dark and the light tones
 - Another "break" is visible in many of the palettes between 80% and 90% (85% was added by me).
-- Some of the colors are very colorfull in the high lightness parts (say above 90%), and other are not.
-Especially the yellow, limegreen/green and cyan stand out.
+- Some of the colors are very colorful in the high lightness parts (say above 90%), and others are not.
+Especially the yellow, lime green/green, and cyan stand out.
 <br><br>This is especially visible in the 99% lightness blocks.
 The above colors are visible, others are barely distinguishable.

 ![all-primary-palettes-png]

 And that is to be expected, as these colors can have more color with high lightness values in the sRGB space when translated from CIE-L\* space than the others.

-The following example shows this effect: yellow, green and cyan are clearly more colorful than any other color at higher lightness!
-Blue, purple, magenta and red are much more subdued.
-The reverse is also valid: blue, purple, magenta and red are much more vibrant in darker tones.
+The following example shows this effect: yellow, green, and cyan are more colorful than any other color at higher lightness!
+Blue, purple, magenta, and red are much more subdued.
+The reverse is also valid: blue, purple, magenta, and red are more vibrant in darker tones.

-<br>Notice that dark orange with high chroma doesn't exist: it turns into brown!
+<br>Note that dark orange with high chroma does not exist: it turns brown!

 ![lch-lightness-examples-png]